 Keeping your blood pressure and cholesterol levels within healthy ranges would be something you can do to encourage heart health.
 And eating a nutritious diet and exercising regularly can also be beneficial to your health.

 Taking these steps can also help reduce the symptoms of autoimmune disease.
-Orbai admits that making time for healthy living can be hard, given the fast-paced lives that we live, but she insists that finding the balance is key to living with autoimmune disease.
+Orban admits that making time for healthy living can be hard, given the fast-paced lives that we live, but she insists that finding the balance is key to living with autoimmune disease.

 Treating the symptoms of autoimmune disease “It’s something that’s going to involve commitment, and sometimes it’s going to be tough,” she says.
 “But learning to listen to your body and being smart about what triggers your disease is important.
 It’s something you do for yourself”

-Hope you found the information in this post helpful thank you for stopping by, please like and share this post and you may leave you comments and questions in the space provided and I will reply.
+Hope you found the information in this post helpful thank you for stopping by, please like and share this post and you may leave your comments and questions in the space provided and I will reply.

 NOTE: This post includes affiliate links, which, if clicked on and a product purchased, I get a small commission (with no increase in cost to you).